GoteoFoundation/goteo/docs/developers/TEMPLATES.md

 **Basic operation:**

-Things starts with a basic layout used as base by the other templates.
+It starts with a basic layout used as the base by the other templates.
 Please refer to the official documentation of Foil to know more about this.

 File `layout.php`